Debt Settlement

 2. What is the debt-to-credit ratio?

-The debt-to-credit ratio is a proportion of your line of credit to its credit limit.
-Lenders will use this equation to determine if you qualify for more credit.
-To calculate your debt-to-credit ratio, divide the balance of your debt by its credit limit.
-As an example, if your balance is $3,000 and your credit limit is $4,000, you have a 75% debt-to-credit ratio.
-A low debt-to-credit ratio, typically of 30% or better, will help you qualify for major loans and the most favorable interest rates.
-However, once you reach a debt-to-credit ratio over 50%, it labels you as a “bankruptcy risk.”
-People who have reached debt-to-credit ratios above 70% have seen their credit scores drop over 70 points!
-Thus, if you have a high debt-to-credit ratio, in order to improve your credit, it is essential that you quickly pay off, or pay down your high credit balances.
-And if you’re financially impaired, what better, or faster way to achieve this than through a debt settlement?a
+The debt-to-credit ratio is a proportion of your credit and loan account balances to the accounts' credit limits.
+Lenders use this equation to determine if a borrower can qualify for more credit.
+To calculate your debt-to-credit ratio, divide the balance of your total debt by your accounts' total credit limit.
+As an example, if your balance is $3,000 and your credit limit is $4,000 your debt-to-credit ratio is 75%.
+A debt-to-credit ratio of 30% or better qualifies borrowers for loans with favorable interest rates.
+However, borrowers that have a debt-to-credit ratio over 50% are seen by lenders as a high credit risk.
+If you have a high debt-to-credit ratio, the best way to improve your credit is to pay off, or pay down high credit balances.
+Ideally, you should keep credit balances at or below 30%.a

 3. Is debt settlement LEGAL?